joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6147001/2025/02/19/yankees-clarke-schmidt-chase-hampton-injuries/

 **The Briefing: Aston Villa 2 Liverpool 2 - A good point for Slot?
 And how did Nunez miss?**\
-`The big talking points analysed from a thrilling game at Villa Park.`\
+`The big talking points analysed from a thrilling game at Villa Park`\
 https://nytimes.com/athletic/6142158/2025/02/19/aston-villa-liverpool-premier-league-result-analysis/

 **Women's college basketball national title odds: A new favorite emerges**\